As a longtime writer, developer, and website designer, Nancy enjoys helping others plan and reach personal and professional goals.

 How AI Affects Freelance Writers

 - Once you find the knack for using the right keywords, right headings, and all of the other basics of great articles, you find that your work gets lots more activity.
-More views, more engagement, and this translates to more money earned.
+More views and more engagement translate to more money earned.

 - Building on that solid foundation, understanding how artificial intelligence processes data and is able to both predict engagement as well as target specific end users, writers are now able to tailor their books, articles, posts, and even entire niche sites to be friendly and encouraging to a wide variety of advertising programming language.